 - Students/scholars are issued a Form DS-2019 to obtain J-1 status.

 - J-1 regulations require all exchange visitors and their dependents to maintain specific health insurance coverage.

 - J-1 students may be eligible for Academic Training (AT).
 Its duration is equal to the length of study or 18 months, whichever is shorter.
 PhD students are eligible for up to 36 months of AT.

 - A J-2 dependent is defined as the spouse and/or unmarried child (under the age of 21) of the primary J-1 visa holder.

-- J-2 dependents are eligible to apply for employment authorization.
+- J-2 dependents may be eligible to apply for J-2 Employment Authorization.

 - J-2 dependents are eligible to pursue a degree part-time or full-time at the college/university level.
 However, an F-1 or J-1 may be more appropriate for full-time study.